 The following step will be the generalization.
 It is learning from specific examples.
 Whatever we don’t know may be learned from observations, provided that we have made the proper opening in the representation.
 If the weight of objects matters, but if it is not included in the representation, we will never learn it from the examples.
 This is the first guideline for the choice of the representation.
 Every real world difference between objects that may play a role in the human judgement of their similarity should make a difference in the representation.

 We should not exaggerate.
 For sure objects that have a minuscule, almost or fully unnoticeable physical difference are similar for the human observer.
 If we don’t make them similar as well in the representation by giving them there a small distance, it will be very difficult for the generalization procedure to learn that they are similar.
 Many examples will be needed to find this out.
 So here is our second rule.
 Small real world differences of objects should result in small differences in the representation.
-Phrased differently: The representation of a real world objects, i.e. the mapping from the object to its representation, should be continuous.
+Phrased differently: The representation of a real world objects, i.e. the mapping of the object to its representation, should be continuous.
 This implies that the differences in representations mentioned in rule 1 above can be made arbitrarily small if the differences between the corresponding objects are sufficiently small.

 These two guidelines should be followed in designing a representation.
 If neglected some interesting real world phenomena may not be learned from observations.
 The generalization will then be limited or fail entirely.